jesuscuevas/csus_website/_posts/2020-08-04-R-as-a-scientific-calculator.md

 ### How I'm actually doing it

+- "But we're not programmers!"
+The power of yet.
 - I'm teaching our STAT 50, a lower division, terminal course in statistics.
-- Goal is to use R as a scientific calculator, which is much simpler than learning to program.
+- Goal is to use R as a scientific calculator
 - Of course, my ulterior motive is to expose them to data science material to get them excited so they'll take STAT 128 (Statistical Computing)
 - Any interpreted language will work the same here: Python, Julia, R
 - R works well for statistics classes because it doesn't require external libraries, and the plotting is especially easy.